cchla1021/udacity-project3/README.md

 TROUBLE TICKET

-Name:
+Name: The method is not allowed for the requested URL - Status Code 405

-Date:
+Date: 7/23/2022

-Subject:
+Subject: MongoDB access failed

-Affected Area:
+Affected Area: Backend star

-Severity:
+Severity: Critical

-Description:
+Description: The "/star" endpoint throws 405 error which is caused by the mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb URL is not exist in the cluster.
+Need the MongoDB URL available for the cluster.

 ## Creating SLIs and SLOs